394-w25/ActivityHub/README.md

 - Some pages can be non-responsive to mobile at times.
 While this doesn't occur often, it has occured once, and we have not been able to replicate the issue.
 - We obtain location permissions from the user, but don't do anything with the live location itself.
 Further functionality should be implemented here.
 - Same as above with the notifications permissions.
-- There is no way to set opacity in the tailwind within this project as it stands.
-All styling with opacity shows up as opaque.

 ## Requirements